beardymcjohnface/workshop2022/pages/metagenomic-binning.md

 ssh user@115.146.84.253
 ```

-OR use putty or Mobaterm to login instead.
+OR use putty or MobaXterm to login instead.

 Once logged in, type the command `ls`.
 You should see `assembly_binning.tar` in the list of files and folders.